netdata/netdata/packaging/installer/methods/macos.md

 > Your Netdata configuration directory will be at `/usr/local/netdata/`, and your stock configuration directory will
 > be at **`/usr/local/lib/netdata/conf.d/`.**
 >
-> The installer will also install a startup plist to start Netdata when your Mac boots.
+> The installer will also install a startup plist to start Netdata when your macOS system boots.

 ## What's next?